adamsilver/fdpb/01-Register.md

 Where possible we want to ask users something that is easy to remember and more secure.
 Passphrases[^5] are easier to remember.
 They are considered more secure due to their length and the fact you don't need to write them down.
 But what is a passphrase?

 A passphrase is a series of words such as ‘monkeysinmygarden’ (I'm sorry but that was the first thing that came to mind).
 The only downside with passphrases is that like the ‘no password’ sign in, it's unfamiliar.
-Unfamiliarity, particularly when it comes to passwords may cause anxiety for users, that are already worried about interntet security.
+Unfamiliarity, particularly when it comes to passwords can cause anxiety for users, that are already worried about online privacy and security.

 Again, we shouldn't discount this technique because it's new or unfamiliar, but we should explore the validity of the approach with users before making the call.
 We'll stick to a more traditional password field that requires a set of complex rules.
 In doing so we'll look at ways to make this common approach better for users.

 ## Marking required fields

 Traditionally, we've marked required fields using an asterisk.
-A legend, above the form explains its meaning.
-I'm not entirely sure how this came to be, but having a layer of abstraction puts cognitive strain on the user.
+A legend, usually placed above the form explains its meaning.
+I'm not entirely sure how this came to be, but having a layer of abstraction (between the symbol and the meaning) puts cognitive strain on the user.
 Luke Wobrelski says *including the phrase “optional” after a label is much clearer than any visual symbol you could use to mean the same thing.
 Someone may always wonder “what does this asterisk mean?” and have to go hunting for a legend that explains it.*

 The Question Protocol encourages us to only include questions that are essential.
 If everything is required, we don't need to mark anything.
-In *Required versus optional fields* Jessica Enders says *think about what we are doing when we mark something in an interface.
+In Required Versus Optional Fields[^] Jessica Enders says *think about what we are doing when we mark something in an interface.
 We are trying to indicate that it's different.*

-If required fields are the norm, and optional fields aren't, then it's the optional fields we should think about marking.
+If required fields are the norm, and optional fields aren't, then it's the optional fields we should think about marking in some way.
 In this case put the word *optional*, in brackets, inside the label to ensure it is read out as part of the label.
-This way the meaning is in context of the field in question.
+This way the information is obvious in context of the field.

 ## Label position

-The label and hint is positioned above the field.
+The label and hint have purposely been positioned above the field.
 The alternative (for those that read left to right at least) is left-aligned labels.
 The supposed advantage is that it reduces the overall height of the form.
 We already know that it's unwise to focus soley on reducing the height of a form through interface jiggery, but let's take a look at some research anyway.

 In Label Placement in Forms[^6], Matteo Penzo's eye tracking research showed that labels above the field are easier to read and faster to complete.
-Though it must be said it's probably not a big a deal.
-The time to understand the question and type, takes far longer than reading the label.
+Though it must be said it's probably not a big deal.
+After all, the time to understand the question and enter the answer, takes far longer than reading the label.

 Moreover, there are practical reasons to avoid left-aligned labels.
-On small screens that are oriented in portrait (such as mobile phones) there is no space anyway.
+On small screens, oriented in portrait (such as mobile phones) there is no space anyway.
 And for those using screen magnifiers there is more chance of the label disappearing off screen.

-Also, labels that contain a lot of text will wrap onto multiple lines, disrupting the form's visual rhythm.
+And, labels that contain lots of text will wrap onto multiple lines, disrupting the form's visual rhythm.
 Whilst we should strive to keep labels and hints terse, this is not always possible and so it's a good move to use a pattern that accomodates the varying length of content found in different forms.

 ## Focus styles

 By default, and without any effort on our part, browsers give active form fields a focus style in the form of an outline.
-This is helpful in its own right, but especially so for those using keyboards.
-Some designers dislike the default styling chosen by browsers, so much so that they often ask the resident developer to remove it.
+This is helpful in its own right, but especially for keyboard users.
+Some designers dislike the default styling chosen by browsers, so much so that they often ask the developer to remove it.
 This is an inclusive design anti pattern that we must avoid[^http://www.outlinenone.com/].
-If you want to have a focus style that is more in keeping with your brand, then you can, but whatever you do, don't just remove it.
+If you want to have a focus style that is more in keeping with your brand, then do so.
+Just don't remove it entirely.

 ![blah](.)